Easter in Prague: Easter Traditions and Music in Prague

 Easter is also the time to attend a mass in one of Prague’s ancient churches and many of these churches are also venues for regular Prague classical concerts.

-Some Easter concerts and music in Prague churches to enjoy include:
+Some Easter concerts and music in Prague churches and other Prague attractions to enjoy include:

 The Prague Symphony Orchestra and Philharmonic Choir present Dvorak’s Requiem with vocal soloists under the baton of Jiří Kout.

 The Czech Ensemble Baroque presents a concert featuring three works by Bach that bring the listener from the contemplation of Holy Week to the majesty of the Resurrection.
 Hear the Easter story, told in music by the master of the Baroque: Johann Sebastian Bach..

 Enjoy sacred classical music in beautiful surroundings at the Klementinium.
 The concert features baroque organ, violin and flute and the Choir Adalbert.

 Enjoy the works by Verdi, Beethoven, and Puccini share the program with Leonard Cohen’s “Hallelujah” and other popular melodies in the impressive interior of Prague’s Spanish Synagogue.
 The Czech Collegium performs a widely varied program, with soprano and trumpet soloists.